Measures

 Compulsory stocks can be released within a few working days, ensuring goods remain available even when supply is disrupted.

 As a member of the International Energy Agency (IEA), Switzerland is obliged to support emergency energy measures decided on by the IEA, even when our country has a full supply of energy.
+For example, Switzerland participated in the IEA's collective release of compulsory stocks of petroleum products in March 2022 following the attack on Ukraine.

 If necessary, measures to reduce consumption can be taken individually or in combination.